 Last week we were talking about DIY dog Halloween costumes and now we're jumping right into Thanksgiving.
 The holiday season goes so quickly!
 It's the busiest time of the year for most people, but no matter how busy we get, pet parents still focus on their dogs as much as they do the others members of their family.
 Would you leave a family member behind while attending a Thanksgiving meal with family and friends?

-Of course you wouldn’t!
+Of course you wouldn't!
 But it may be best to leave Fido behind in certain situations.
-When attending a Thanksgiving dinner at someone else’s house, you need to consider the host/hostess and their family, the other people attending and your dog before you decide whether or not you should bring him as your +1.
+When attending a Thanksgiving dinner at someone else's house, ready to watch that Thanksgiving Dog Show, you need to consider the host/hostess and their family, the other people attending and your dog before you decide whether or not you should bring him as your +1.
 Not all homes are dog-friendly and not all dogs are capable of behaving themselves during family functions.

 If your family is like mine, no matter who's house you go to for a family gathering, there is never enough room.
 It seems like the larger the environment, the more stuff we find to fill it – mostly food items.
 Tables and counter tops are full of food, there are chairs and people everywhere and there are usually a handful of small children running around under everyone's feet.

 Does that sound like a conducive environment for a dog?
 Probably not.
 Unless of course you have the world's most laid back dog.
 Even then, your dog may not get aggressive, become hyper and overstimulated, or steal food from the counter, but would he really be happy in that type of environment?
 He'd probably feel a lot less stressed if he was back home sleeping on the couch and awaiting your return.